gigasquid/chemical-computing/README.md

 ;=> (2 3 5 7 11 13 17 19 23 29 31 37 41 43 47 53 59 61 67 71 73 79 83 89 97)
 ```

 Now, let's look at how we would approach the same problem using Chemical Programming.
 The first big difference is that we are going to consider all the integers as molecules.
 When two of these integer-molecules meet, they react according to a _prime-reaction_.
-The two molecules react according
+The two molecules react accordingly.

 ![prime reaction](./images/prime-reaction.png)